OsmanKandemir/PowerSTest/README.md

 # PowerSTest

-These PowerShell scripts uses for Windows penetration testing.
+These PowerShell scripts uses for windows penetration testing.